msecrist-couchbase/smallcb-training-capella/README.md

   c02.couchbase.live?
   c03.couchbase.live?

+look into HOSTALIASES env var for mapping hosts to ip addresses?

 health watchers and elastic scaling -- bring up more nodes when there's more people and auto-scale-down when traffic goes away?